tobbie/ceros-ski-master/README.md

 * Additional
 * Added Pause functionality
 * Known issue: if skier hits rock and game is paused. if game is resumed, skier moves instead of stucked to the tree
+* Added reset feature that can be invoked at any point in the game.
+Known issue: when game is over, the reset button has to be pressed twice